zaneris123/CoordinateOffset/docs/Testing.md

     * Move the boat ~100 blocks
     * Unfreeze the server and ensure the boat moves back to near where you started without getting kicked
     * Ignore "moved too quickly" warnings printed on unfreeze
+* Technical Blocks (in Operator Items creative tab)
+  * *There are probably more involved tests to do here, but these tests are implied by the packet contents.*
+  * Structure blocks: Place one and type a name into the "Structure name" field.
+Verify that the name is saved when reopening the block.
+  * Test Instance blocks: Place one and set test instance ID to `minecraft:always_pass`.
+Click "Load and Run" and verify that a green beacon beam appears and some success messages are printed in the console and chat.
+  * Test blocks: Place one and change its mode.
+Verify that the block texture changes.
+Verify that adding a message in "log mode", the message is saved when reopening.

 Entity Tests
 ------------